 DECA’s Intercity Trip to Dublin, Ireland in March of 2024 was nothing short of phenomenal, and it's all thanks to the unwavering commitment and stellar participation from our sponsors and attendees.
 The synergy in those sessions was electric – truly, a job well done to everyone involved.
 We held 16 learning sessions with a collective 23 speakers across 10 venues with 24 attendees.

-Our attendees are now equipped with a treasure trove of knowledge about the Irish economy, and I'm buzzing with anticipation to see the innovative ways they'll weave those learnings into their business strategies.
+Our attendees are now equipped with a treasure trove of knowledge about the Irish economy, and we're buzzing with anticipation to see the innovative ways they'll weave those learnings into their business strategies.
 The potential for future collaborations is as exciting as it is boundless.

 Ireland continues to punch above its weight when it comes to attracting the capital of some of the world’s largest and most innovative companies.
 According to figures from the United Nations, Ireland remains a top destination for foreign capital this decade.
 In 2020, for instance, Ireland ranked among the top ten destinations for foreign direct investment, with the nation ranked fourth overall, attracting some 8.4% of all global inflows for the year.
 In 2021, however, inflows dropped sharply along with the depressing effects of the global pandemic.